dvogel3/CS-4001-Project/index.md

 ---------
 <iframe src="https://giphy.com/embed/lo5HLcAPFSgTZNTpAn" width="850" height="400" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>

 The final ethical dimension we look at is the safety implications that autonomous vehicles have on society.
-This ethical dimension is multi-faceted and includes driving safety, cyber security and data collection concerns, and safety in public transportation.
+This ethical dimension is multi-faceted and includes driving safety, and cyber security and data collection concerns.

 ### Driving Safety